 Conclusion: reactionaries from appeals to styles

-Richard Shorten is Senior Lecturer in Political Theory at the University of Birmingham, UK.
+Richard Shorten is Senior Lecturer in Political Theory at the University of Birmingham, United Kingdom.
 His research focuses on the history of modern political ideas, particularly in twentieth-century Europe.
-He is author of Modernism and Totalitarianism (2012).
+He is the author of Modernism and Totalitarianism (2012).
 He has written widely on topics relating to extremism and political violence.

 "An ambitious book that carefully examines some selected major works of reactionary political thought, investigating them through the appeals of classical rhetoric - logos, ethos, pathos - and identifies in decadence, conspiracy, and indignation the peculiar rhetorical triangle of the reactionary discourse.
 Comparing modern and contemporary authors, Shorten succeeds in identifying theoretical continuities in the mare magnum of reactionary tradition."

 "This is an ambitious, conceptually sophisticated, and highly original take on "the hard Right," a topic of almost obsessive interest at present.
 Juxtaposing disparate examples from different eras, Shorten argues that "reaction" is what we're dealing with and that rhetoric is the key to understanding it.
 And he makes a powerful case.
 So original a book on so fraught a topic is not likely to compel universal agreement, but even those who question this or that will profit from engaging the overall argument."

 "In this strikingly original analysis, Richard Shorten casts reaction in a new light.
 By offering a rhetorical approach to an often inchoate but deeply-held collection of arguments and opinions, he identifies reaction’s distinct patterns and makes a powerful case for interpreting it as an ideology in its own right.
 Shorten’s knowledgeable and assiduously-researched book challenges contemporary scholarship and will deservedly claim its place as an imaginative and insightful decoding of right-wing thought."